Kaikōura: Geography

 The stretch of coastline stretching roughly between the mouths of the Conway and Waiau Toa / Clarence Rivers is generally known as the Kaikōura coast.
-This coast is unusual for the South Island east coast, as there is very little coastal plain, with the Seaward Kaikōura Range, a branch of the Southern Alps / Kā Tiritiri o te Moana, rising straight from the ocean.
+This coast is unusual for the South Island east coast, as there is very little coastal plain, with the Seaward Kaikōura Range, a branch of the Southern Alps, rising straight from the ocean.

 The town of Kaikōura has the Seaward Kaikōuras as a backdrop.
-One of the walking tracks for visitors is the Mt.
-Fyffe track, which winds up Mt.
-Fyffe, and gives a panoramic view of the Kaikōura peninsula from the summit.
+One of the walking tracks for visitors is the Mount Fyffe track, which winds up Mount Fyffe and gives a panoramic view of the Kaikōura peninsula from the summit.